cryptobtcbuyer/Testnet_guides/Namada/README.md

 Add a new file
 <img src='https://github.com/cryptobtcbuyer/Testnet_guides/blob/main/Namada/assets/new_file.png'>

+If you have been a previous validator, name your PR "Update $ALIAS.toml" (substitute $ALIAS for your validator name). <br>
+Otherwise name it "Create $ALIAS.toml". <br>
-Name the file *your_validator_name.toml*, paste the contents of the validator.toml file, and add your contact details according to the sample
+Paste the contents of the signed-transactions.toml file, and add your contact details according to the sample
 ```
 - email
 - discord
 - elements/matrix handle (optional)
-- telegram (optional)
 - twitter (optional)
 ```